shalomb/code-mgmt-best-practices/PITCHME.md

 ## IaC - Generally accepted practices

 - All deployments must be driven through code |
+- The code is the authority/source of truth |
 - All pipeline activities must be transparent |
 - Production deployments must be effortless/consistent/automated |
 - Delivery pipeline should support a "Fail Fast/Fail Early" strategy |